Ayan (film): Music

 The film's soundtrack is composed by Harris Jayaraj, in his fourth collaboration with Suriya, after Kaakha Kaakha, Ghajini and Vaaranam Aayiram, and his first collaboration with director K. V. Anand.
 Harris composed all the songs in Mauritius.
-The film's audio launch took place on 19 January 2009, at the office of Sun TV Network in Chennai, with the presence of the film's cast and crew.
+The film's audio launch took place on 10 January 2009, at the office of Sun TV Network in Chennai, with the presence of the film's cast and crew.
 The audio launch had a live telecast on Sun Music.
 The film features six tracks, with lyrics written by Na.
 Muthukumar, Vairamuthu and Pa.
 Vijay.

-The film was dubbed into Telugu as Veedokkade, and its soundtrack was released on 22 February 2009.

 Reception

-The soundtrack album received mostly positive reviews from music critics as well as listeners.
-Behindwoods gave the album 3 out of 5 stating, "Harris Jayaraj’s crafting is elegant as ever.
-But what disappoints us here slightly is that the songs have influences of his earlier albums here and there, which could have been avoided.
-Harris does have it in him to give us many more ‘wah wah’ numbers."
-Indiaglitz gave the album 2.75 out of 5 and stated, "'Ayan' has a whole lot of mix in spellbinding melodies and mind-boggling peppy numbers.
-Undoubtedly, Harris is there over the top with the prodigious score for his ducky actor Surya."
-Rediff gave the album 2.5 out of 5 stating, "Harris Jeyaraj wants to break away from his usual melodies and try something new.
-And he has succeeded, to a certain extent.
-Barring one or two numbers, this effort doesn't seem to sustain itself after the first few lines, but perhaps, with repeated listening, its appeal might increase."